yfzzzyyls/dsdSim/docs/DESIGN.md

 - Cold starts: models may incur load latency; scheduler amortizes by pre-warming pools or accounting for warmup in TTFT predictions.
 - Elastic scaling: when planner changes pool sizes, mode selector considers checkpoint locality (ServerlessLLM-style) and prefetch status before routing traffic.

+#### 6.4.1 Latency-Aware Gamma Predictor Head

+- **Objective.** Maintain a predictor that emits both the execution mode and gamma with negligible overhead, using local telemetry to minimize effective latency (TPOT + RTT penalty).
+Gamma is clamped to ≥1: if the head outputs 1 the selector picks fused mode, otherwise it keeps distributed SD with that gamma.
+The policy should pivot to fused when RTT spikes or TPOT trends upward, and return to distributed when targets are healthy.
+- **Approach.**
+  - **Placement.** Run the predictor on the target side so it can see instantaneous queue depth/utilization plus verified TPOT/RTT signals without extra hops.
+Each target (or pool) keeps a small history ring buffer (2–3 samples) of `(tpot_ms, rtt_ms, gamma_used, mode, workload signal)`.
+  - **Features.** Feed the head `current_workload_util`, short-window averages/deltas for TPOT and RTT, and optionally acceptance/queue slack.
+Pack into a fixed-length feature vector per request.
+  - **Model family.** Default to a linear regressor (`gamma = clamp(w·x + b, 1, gamma_max)`) or a single hidden-layer MLP (<16 hidden units) to keep inference cost sub-µs.
+Ensembles (RF/XGBoost) may be used offline for analysis but should be distilled into the lightweight head for online serving.
+  - **Decision rule.** Interpret `gamma_hat <= 1` (or ≤1.5 after smoothing) as “use fused”; otherwise choose distributed with `round(gamma_hat)`.
+Emit `(mode, gamma)` to the scheduler/gamma policy so downstream batching stays unchanged.
+  - **Training signal.** Generate ground-truth labels via simulator sweeps: for each telemetry snapshot try feasible gammas/modes (or use a TPOT+RTT cost model) and log the SLO-satisfying choice with minimum latency.
+Train/fit the lightweight head on these tuples; online it simply reads the history buffer and applies the fitted weights.
+  - **Integration.** Expose a `speculation.gamma_policy.type: latency_head` that wires the history buffers, feature extraction, and predictor invocation.
+Config knobs define history length, coefficient vector / MLP weights, smoothing window, and fallback defaults when history is empty.

+##### Telemetry & Feature Vector

+- **Per-request snapshot.** Capture at decision time: decode queue utilization (and short EMA), current router workload class, most recent gamma/mode, per-target SLO budget, acceptance estimate, and moving averages/deltas for TPOT and RTT over the last 3 completions.
+These feed a fixed-size feature vector such as `[queue_util, queue_trend, tpot_avg, tpot_delta, rtt_avg, rtt_delta, acceptance_est, slo_tpot, last_gamma]`.
+- **History buffers.** Each target maintains a ring buffer of size 3 storing `(tpot_ms, rtt_ms, gamma_used, slo_hit)` so the predictor can reason about trends without recomputing from traces.
+Buffers reset after cold-start; the policy falls back to a default gamma until buffers are full.

+##### Model Architecture & Loss

+- **Baseline head.** A single hidden-layer MLP (input → 8–16 SiLU units → linear output) suffices; inference cost is <100 FLOPs.
+If additional expressiveness is required, wrap the hidden layer in a residual block (`y = x + Linear(SiLU(Linear(x)))`) as done in SpecDec++.
+- **Output.** Linear scalar mapped to `gamma_hat`, then clamped to `[1, gamma_max]`. `gamma=1` implicitly means fused mode, so no separate mode classifier is needed.
+- **Loss.** Train with Smooth L1 (Huber) or L2 depending on noise tolerance.
+Smooth L1 is default to stay robust to noisy oracle labels yet penalize large deviations.
+- **Serving.** After inference, optionally apply exponential smoothing (`gamma_served = α·gamma_hat + (1-α)·gamma_prev`) before rounding to the nearest allowed gamma to avoid oscillations.

+##### Oracle Labels & Dataset Generation

+- **Fixed topology per scenario.** For GSM8K-like traces we keep the existing heterogeneity: 80 drafts across ten A40 tiers and 20 verify targets across four A100/H100 tiers.
+Additional scenarios cover edge/cloud mixes (e.g., 3 draft tiers → 3 target pools) and mobile-cloud (4 draft tiers → 2 target pools).
+- **Condition sweeps.** For each scenario, sweep RTT multipliers (e.g., {0.5×, 1×, 1.5×, 2×}) and offered load multipliers ({0.6×, 1.0×, 1.3×}) across short/long prompt traces, yielding ~18–24 runs per scenario.
+- **Per-arrival oracle.** After a warm-up (first 500 arrivals), for each subsequent request clone or fast-forward the sim to evaluate candidate actions: fused (`gamma=1`) and distributed `gamma ∈ {2,3,4,6,8}`.
+The oracle selects the minimum-latency action that meets TTFT/TPOT SLOs, logging `(features, gamma*, latency, slo_flags, scenario metadata)` as a training row.
+We keep every fused label and downsample common distributed labels to balance the dataset.
+- **Dataset targets.** Aim for ~50k labeled samples per scenario (~150k total) stored under `data/gamma_oracle/<scenario>/<run>.parquet` with schema `{features, gamma_label, latency_label, scenario_id, rtt_multiplier, load_multiplier}`.
+Splits are scenario-stratified (e.g., train S1+S2, validate on S2, test on S3).

+##### Online Update & Fallbacks

+- **State updates.** After each conversation completes, append measured `(tpot, rtt, gamma_served, slo_hit)` to the ring buffer.
+If history is empty (startup or reset), default to a safe distributed gamma (e.g., 4) until at least two samples exist.
+- **Safety rails.** Expose config limits for min/max gamma, smoothing factor, and “fused hysteresis” (minimum dwell time once fused) to prevent thrashing under jittery RTT.
+- **Telemetry hooks.** Policy logs `(features, gamma_hat, action_taken)` for debugging and offline retraining; histograms can be dumped alongside other scheduler diagnostics.

 ## 7. Execution Modes

 1. **Distributed SD**